serhiykobyakov/APPA_109N/README.md

 ## Free Pascal and Python units for APPA 109N (107N) multimeter

-### What it does
+### What they do

-You can connect and use use your APPA 109N (107N) multimeter in your projects using appropriate USB/RS232 optical adapter cable and this software.

-The unit can acquire the actual reading and calculate the uncertainty.
+You can connect your APPA 109N (107N) multimeter(s) to PC using appropriate USB/RS232 optical adapter cable.
+The units can acquire the actual reading and calculate the corresponding uncertainty.

 The software has been tested for errors, stability and speed (bugs free is not guaranteed, see the licence).